gavinmcfarland/plugma/README.md

 ## Configure Vite

-Vite used to bundle both the main code and the UI.
+Vite is used to bundle both the main code and the UI.
 To configure how this works you can can modify the `vite.config.js` file in the route of your project.

 <!-- ```jsonc
 // package.json